Kurzdor/wotmods-public/README.md

 ### List of modifications

-- [BattleEquipment](./battleEquipment/): Show current equipment preset in battle
+- [Battle Equipment](./battleEquipment/): Show current equipment preset in battle
+- [Extended Zoom Switcher](./extendedzoomswitcher/): Quick extended zoom switcher by hotkey
 - [Presence](./presence/): Show extended game status in Discord RPC
 - [Outlining Colors](./outliningcolors/): Change outlining and fill colors when pointing at the tank
 - [Serial Number Changer](./serialnumberchanger/): Change your serial number to any value: from any value to frags count or current MoE percent